 Project Evaluation and Monitoring

-- The projects are evaluated by the Advisory Board of the programme.
+- The projects are evaluated by the programme Advisory Board.

 - The Foundation’s decision is communicated in early November.